LambdaSharp/LambdaSharpTool/Docs/Module-Import.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module - Import Definition
+# LambdaSharp Module - Import Parameter

 The `Import` definition is used to create cross-module references.
 By default, these references are resolved by CloudFormation at deployment time.
 However,they can also be redirected to a different module output value or be given an specific value instead.
 This capability makes it possible to have a default behavior that is mostly convenient, while enabling modules to be re-wired to import parameters from other modules, or to be given existing values for testing or legacy purposes.